Drones and Digital IPM

 Technology-transfer projects, including large-scale, bilateral or national partnership work

-This webinar introduces the potential of drone and digital IPM with presentations on on the use of drones to spray a new granular pesticide to help control FAW, (2) employment of drones and AI to collect plant-level data to inform IPM, (3) farmer digital IPM apps and (4) the use of earth observation technology, satellite positioning and plant-pest lifecycle information to forecast FAW outbreaks.
+This webinar discusses the potential of drones and digital IPM with presentations on the use of drones to spray a new granular pesticide to help control FAW in China (2) employment of drones and AI to collect plant-level data to inform IPM, (3) farmer digital IPM apps and (4) the use of earth observation technology, satellite positioning and plant-pest lifecycle information to forecast FAW outbreaks.

 Drones in Action